Zane Gonzalez: Washington Commanders

 Gonzalez signed with the Washington Commanders' practice squad on November 8, 2024.
 He was elevated from the practice squad three times before signing to the active roster after Austin Seibert had been placed on injured reserve.
 In six regular season games in 2024 with the Commanders, Gonzalez made 5 of 7 field goals and 19 of 19 extra points.
 In his first-ever playoff appearance, on January 12, 2025, against the Tampa Bay Buccaneers, with three seconds remaining in the game, Gonzalez kicked a dramatic, game-winning 37-yard field goal that bounced off the upright before going in.
 It was Washington's first playoff win since 2005.
 Gonzalez made 3-of-3 field goals in the game, including a 22-yard kick and a 52-yard kick, his longest of the year.

 Gonzalez signed a one-year extension with the Commanders on March 6, 2025.
 However, he was released following the signing of Matt Gay on April 29.

 Atlanta Falcons

 On November 5, 2025, Gonzalez signed with the Atlanta Falcons.
+In Week 12, he converted all three field goals and an extra point in a 24–10 win over the New Orleans Saints, earning NFC Special Teams Player of the Week.
+In Week 18, he converted all four field goal attempts in a 19–17 win again over the Saints, earning his second Player of the Week honor of the season.
+He finished the 2025 season converting 19 of 22 field goal attempts and 17 of 18 extra point attempts.

+Miami Dolphins

+On March 12, 2026, Gonzalez signed a one-year contract with the Miami Dolphins.
+He was placed on injured reserve on August 10 due to an undisclosed injury.
+Gonzalez was released by Miami with an injury settlement on August 19.